Stimulate collagen production with Microneedling

 What is microneedling with PRP?

-The vampire facial, also known as the platelet-rich plasma (PRP) facial, includes drawing blood from your arm, and spinning it on a centrifuge, creating three separating “layers” of serum: platelet poor plasma, platelet rich plasma (PRP), and red blood cells.
+Microneedling can also be combined with adding topical serums on the skin.
+A popular combination uses a portion of your own blood, called platelet-rich plasma (PRP).
+A PRP facial also goes by various other trademarked names.
+The procedure involves drawing blood from your arm, and spinning it on a centrifuge, creating three separating “layers” of serum: platelet poor plasma, platelet rich plasma (PRP), and red blood cells.
 PRP is very rich in growth factors, which is then infused into your skin via microneedling.
 A needle pen is run over your face while squirting the platelets into the mini injection holes.
 Since the platelets are high in growth hormone, and the microneedling stimulates the skin to regenerate, the entire procedure is meant to aid cell turnover.
 The results are meant to mimic a facelift, but with zero downtime.

 Microneedling at Face Forward Medical Aesthetics